 Thanks for reading Money Beagle.

 My personal finance journey has been thankfully low-key, compared to many bloggers out there.
 I never got immersed in credit card debt, never got caught up in a real estate scheme.
 I gained and lost quite a bit of money in the tech bubble, and since then have been more conservative.
-With my wife staying at home, and me not having gotten a raise since 2008, things have slowed down more than I like in terms of where I want to be for retirement savings, but all in all, I can’t really complain too much.
+We definitely felt the pinch of the Great Recession.
+While I never lost my job, there was definitely a slowdown in household income, as raises and bonuses have been very few and far between.
+Still, I realize how lucky we are in the grand scheme of things, and try not to complain too much.

 I had a teacher in college who always reminded us that “It’s a great day to be alive!” and I try to remind myself of that often and to remember that every day is a blessing.